ABC Has Finally Cast a Black Bachelorette, Is Extremely Proud of Itself

 And now, finally, it’s Rachel.
 And she will be, very likely, a fantastic Bachelorette: She is gorgeous, as all the women who take that role will be, but she is also smart and driven and funny and compassionate.
 She has, perhaps above all, adopted an attitude toward the show’s proceedings that manages to be at once aware of The Bachelor’s varied absurdities and, also, embracing of them.
 Rachel is both way, way better than the show and game, nonetheless, to be part of it, which is, for a Bachelorette star, a very good combination.
 Plus, her dad is a federal judge, and, she has told Nick, a man who expects that her dates will refer to him as “sir”—so next season’s hometown dates, you can fairly predict, will be amazing.

 So the show’s producers deserve to be proud of themselves for casting Rachel, the person, as their next Bachelorette.
 But for casting Rachel, the black woman?
 No. They took far, far too long to deserve any plaudits for that.
 “I’ve heard appalling things about race all the time,” Sarah Gertrude Shapiro, a former producer for The Bachelor and the co-creator of UnREAL, told Variety of her behind-the-scenes experiences of the ABC show.
 It will take more than one casting decision to undo the effects of those appalling things.
-It will take more than one series for The Bachelor to legitimately claim to have Made History.
+It will take more than one season for The Bachelor to legitimately claim to have Made History.

 Fleiss’s framing of things did offer one good insight, though, into The Bachelor’s 15-years-in-the-making casting choice: Hollywood producers finally allowing a person of color to take on a starring role—and, then, congratulating themselves for the progress they have allowed to have been made—hews, it turns out, extremely well to history.
-Not just in Hollywood, but in the world it claims to reflect.
-And it was Rachel, unsurprisingly, who summed up her situation far better than her reality producers did on her behalf.
+The history not just of Hollywood, but of the world it claims to reflect.
+It was Rachel, unsurprisingly, who summed up her situation far better than the reality producers did on her behalf.
 “I’m honored to have this opportunity and to represent myself as an African-American woman,” the new Bachelorette said, after her casting was announced.
 She added: “Even though I’m an African-American woman, it’s no different than any other Bachelorette.”